-Sounds like a fairy tale beginning to a fairy tale ending, doesn’t it?
-Perhaps that’s all ordinary readers need to know about Rowling’s path to literary fame, but us writers need more.
+Sounds like a fairy tale beginning to a fairy tale ending, right?
+And perhaps that’s all ordinary readers need to know about Rowling’s path to literary fame, but writers need to know more.

-All too often we convince ourselves that we would write more if only we were well-known, or had more money, or could find more time.
-But none of that is what makes a writer a writer.
-It’s simply that a writer writes.
+All too often writers convince themselves that they would write more if only they were more well known, or had more money, or had more time.
+But in the end, none of that is what defines a writer.
+A writer is simply someone who writes.

-Below I’ve compiled the non-fairy-tale version of the story behind Harry Potter.
+Below I’ve compiled the non-fairy-tale version of the story behind the Harry Potter series.